 Next up is the ITX-Saemaeul, or Intercity Train eXpress.
 The ITX is the second highest class of train after the KTX.
 These trains operate slower than the KTX because it stops at more stations.
 This can be more convenient for travellers who want to visit smaller, more specific locations.
 The ITX is still a very comfortable option — I would say it’s more comfortable than the KTX, as there is more leg room and if you are travelling with others you can turn your seats around to make groups of four.

-Compared to the KTX, the journey from Seoul to Busan takes around 4.5 hours and costs 42,600 KRW.
-Although the travel time is longer than KTX, it is an appropriate option for travellers who want a more economical option and don’t mind a longer journey.
+Compared to the KTX, the journey from Seoul to Busan takes around 3.5 hours and costs 42,600 KRW.
+Although the travel time is longer than KTX, it is an appropriate option for travelers who want a more economical option and don’t mind a longer journey.

 In 2012, the ITX-Cheongchun was built to connect Seoul and Chuncheon.
 This train line allows passengers easy access to tourist destinations such as Nami Island, Petite France, and several drama filming locations which are popular with its visitors.